GyanendroKh/ArchPHP-JWT/README.md

 $jwt = new JWT($header, $payload);

-// This is print out the encrypted JWT. echo $jwt->getJWT();
+// This will print out the encrypted JWT. echo $jwt->getJWT();
 ```